 International students are invoiced for fees at the beginning of each semester.
 The first invoice is payable prior to the beginning of the course and each subsequent invoice will be due within the first 2 weeks of beginning of semester studies, or by previous arrangement with AIE.
-For information regarding fees or possible payment options, please contact the Financial Aid Administrator: Regina Graw-Crockett at reginag@aie.edu.
+For information regarding fees or possible payment options, please contact the Financial Aid Administrator: Kate Kruse at kate.kruse@aie.edu.